Egret-Lu/GIDS/readme.md

     - Compare the data of admitted, rejected, accepted or denied students.
     - Common info age, M/F, URM, international, GPA, TOEFL/IETLS, GRE
     - Trends of the applicants
+    - Main Figures:
+        - Gender of Admitted Students Grouped by Three Programs
+        - Percentage of Female across Years
+        - Top Birth States of Our Applicants
+        - Average GPA score of Our Applicans
+        - Age Distribution of Admitted Applicants
+        - Career Plan for All Applicants

 2. EDA_applicant_behaviour.ipynb：

     - Derive insights on the application timeline
     - Understand the types of institutions/programs people are choosing to attend.
+    - Main Figures:
+        - The Number of Completed References before Submission
+        - Timeline of Submitting Applications
+        - Trend of Admitted Data Science Students' Interest
+        - rend of Admitted DS Students Heard About UR
+        - Where do Applicants who doesn't Attend UR Go

+### Model

-3. Classification_models.ipynb：
+Classification_models.ipynb：

+1. Data Preprocessing:
+  - Missing Data Handling:
+      -Deletion: Missing >10%
+      - Imputation: Missing not completely fill -1
+  - Feature Engineer:
+    - Focus on features that unsubmitted ones did not fill in
+    - Generate new variables based on existed ones (e.g. number of previous jobs, completed references, previous institutions and other applied colleges)
+  - Data Transformation:
+    - Categorical variables: Transform to one-hot encoder (dummy variables)
+    - Normalization: MinMaxScaler

-    - Predict which students will submit/un submit our offer of admissions?
+2. Predict which students will submit/un submit our offer of admissions?
+    - Gaussian Mixture
+    - SMOTE+ Linear Regression
-    - Predict which students will accept/decline our offer of admissions?
+3. Predict which students will accept/decline our offer of admissions?
+    -  SVM (polynomial of degree 2)
+    - SVM (RBF kernel)
+    - Gaussian Naive Bayes
+    - Gaussian Process
+    - K Nearest Neighbour
+    - Quadratic Discriminant Analysis

 <!-- ROADMAP -->
 ## Roadmap